-Employee retention rates are a clear indicator of the health of an organization.
-Employees who want to stick around do so because they believe in the product or service delivered; feel a connection to the greater company mission; and realize a return on the investment of their time and energy, in the form of skill advancement, a sense of value and belonging, and more.
+Employee retention rates are a clear indicator of your company culture.
+Employees who want to stick around do so because they believe in the product or service delivered; feel a connection to the greater company mission; and realize a return on the investment of their time and energy.
+Think skill advancement, a sense of value and belonging, and more.

-When your best workers stay with you for the long term, it strengthens overall knowledge-share and saves you money that would have been spent (several times over) on recruiting efforts for a replacement.
+When your top talent stays with you for the long term, it strengthens overall knowledge-share and saves you money that would have been spent (several times over) on recruiting efforts for new hires.

 Giving workers the freedom to name their own job is definitely a non-traditional way of approaching titles.
 But it has an arguably positive benefit.
 The Academy of Management Journal published a study of people with self-appointed job titles and concluded that allowing them this privilege could reduce emotional exhaustion for employees with big shoes to fill in stressful environments.

 It's also a way for you to work with your employees and utilize their strengths and give them ownership of of their role.

 Gamification takes a normally mundane job and frames it as a challenge to make a task more engaging.
 The concept of gamification can be easily directed at customers, but it’s so popular that 70% of Forbes Global 2000 companies will use it to try and increase employee engagement and boost retention.
 Gamification is also effective in increasing team productivity, especially with newer employees.